-- Recognizing individuals with disabilities as "persons with agency," meaning having preferences and the ability to make choices - Not enabling people and allowing for the dignity of risk - Providing information and education about self-determination and self-advocacy - Including the person in decisions about their life and learning about their hopes, dreams and preferences
+- 1. What do you want to do? - 2.
+What do you need to learn? - Not enabling people and allowing for the dignity of risk - · Providing information and education about self-determination and self-advocacy - Including the person in decisions about their life and learning about their hopes, dreams and preferences